puli/repository/README.md

 Documentation
 -------------

-Read the [Puli Documentation] if you want to learn more about Puli.
+Read the [Puli Documentation] to learn more about Puli.

 Contribute
 ----------